 SSL session between server and SRX Series - Terminates an SSL connection from a server, when the SSL sessions are initiated from the external server to local server.
 The SRX Series device receives clear text from the client, and encrypts and transmits the data as ciphertext to the SSL server.
 On the other side, the SRX Series decrypts the traffic from the SSL server, inspects it for attacks, and sends the data to the client as clear text.

 Allows inspection of encrypted traffic.

 SSL proxy server ensures secure transmission of data with encryption technology.
 SSL relies on certificates and private-public key exchange pairs to provide the secure communication.
-For more information, see Managing Certificates and Keys for SSL Proxy.
+For more information, see Managing SSL Certificates for SSL Proxy .

 To establish and maintain an SSL session between the SRX Series device and its client/server, the SRX series device applies security policy to the traffic that it receives.
 When the traffic match the security policy criteria, SSL proxy is enabled as an application service within a security policy.

 SSL Proxy with Application Security Services

 Figure 1 shows how SSL proxy works on an encrypted payload.